Car Accident Attorney in Michigan

 Victims of a no-fault car accident in Michigan are entitled to benefits such as payment of medical expenses, lost wages, and attendant care unless they were driving a car they own without insurance.

 Other possible benefits include reimbursement for travel to medical care and household services such as cleaning and yard work.
-If you are rear-ended by another driver, or the accident is not your fault, you still must file a claim with your insurance company.
+If you are rear-ended by another driver or the accident is not your fault, you still must file a claim with your insurance company.

-If you are injured in a car accident, you can seek representation from car accident lawyers who are there to look after your best interests.
+If you are injured in a traffic accident, you can seek representation from car accident lawyers who are there to look after your best interests.
 Third-party vehicle insurance companies work on behalf of their own client, and sometimes they can be slow to offer compensation even when it is due.